 King Records Jazz Legacy Tweet #12

-Al Sears – saxophonist, bandleader, and Duke Ellington alumnus – recorded a single NYC session for King with his orchestra on September 21, 1951 that netted eight songs packaged into two EPs and four 78s – including “Baltimore Bounce” and “Now Ride the D Train” (not to mention the curiously-titled “Marshall Plan“).
+Al Sears — saxophonist, bandleader, and Duke Ellington alumnus — recorded a single New York City session with his orchestra on September 21, 1951 for King that netted eight songs packaged into two EPs and four 78s, including “Baltimore Bounce”; “Now Ride the D Train“; “Groove Station“; “Azores“; and the historically-minded “Marshall Plan.”

-Caution: Back cover of Sears’ second UK EP from 1958 indicates “controversy” over whether Johnny Hodges played alto sax (as Ruppli says) on these sessions.
-UK liner notes:
+Caution: The rear sleeve of Sears’ second UK EP from 1958 indicates “controversy” over whether Johnny Hodges played alto sax (as Michel Ruppli says) on these sessions.

 “When these titles were originally released some years ago controversy existed over the identity of the alto soloist on ‘Steady Eddie’; some critics maintained that it was Hodges himself.
 In fact it is the similarly-styled Charlie Holmes, a boyhood friend of Hodges and an important mainstay of the Chick Webb, Luis Russell, and Louis Armstrong bands during the nineteen-thirties.”

-This other UK EP, also from 1958, alternately characterizes the situation thusly —
+Sears’ other UK EP from 1958, alternately characterizes the situation thusly —

 “It is this band, with alto saxist Charlie Holmes substituting for the contractually debarred Hodges, which may be heard on the enclosed record.”